microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ---
 title: OpenVINO
+description: Instructions to execute ONNX Runtime with the Intel OpenVINO execution provider
 parent: Execution Providers
 nav_order: 10
+redirect_from: /docs/reference/execution-providers/OpenVINO-ExecutionProvider
 ---

 # OpenVINO Execution Provider
 {: .no_toc }

-OpenVINO Execution Provider enables deep learning inference on Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).
+Accelerate ONNX models on Intel CPUs, GPUs and VPUs with ONNX Runtime and the Intel OpenVINO execution provider.
 Please refer to [this](https://software.intel.com/en-us/openvino-toolkit/hardware) page for details on the Intel hardware supported.

 ## Contents
 {: .no_toc }